doda25-team24/operation/README.md

   --set secret.SMTP_PASSWORD=mypassword
 ```

-**Replace** `myuser` and `mypassword` with your actual SMTP credentials.
+**Replace** `myuser` and `mypassword` with the actual SMTP credentials.

-This deploys your application using the Helm chart, applying the environment variables from `env.yaml` and the SMTP credentials you provide.
+This deploys the application using the Helm chart, applying the environment variables from `env.yaml` and the SMTP credentials you provide.

 ### 6. Verify Deployment